makrai/notes/krek16-srl-slovene-learn-corp.md

 # Tools and format of labeling the training corpus for Slovene

-Semantic tagging corpus we used the tool SentenceMarkup, which was primarily developed for the syntactic annotation of Slovene (Dobrovoljc et al., 2012).
+Semantic tagging corpus we used the tool SentenceMarkup, which was primarily developed for the syntactic annotation of Slovene (Dobrovoljc+ 2012).
 The tool was adapted for the purposes of semantic labeling so that we have added an independent and at the same time interoperable semantic level (Figure 3).